 Have you ever seen a street filled with brightly colored houses in Paris on Instagram?
-Chances, are, you’ve seen Rue Cremieux.
+Chances are, you’ve seen Rue Cremieux.
 Rue Cremieux is easily one of the best spots in Paris to “get it for the ‘gram.”
-Still a somewhat lesser known spot compared to the iconic Eiffel Tower or Arc de Triomphe, it’s soon to be the talk of the town.
+Still a somewhat lesser-known spot compared to the iconic Eiffel Tower or Arc de Triomphe, it’s soon to be the talk of the town.
 Here’s what you need to know before going:

 First and foremost, be respectful and quiet.
 Rue Cremieux is both a residential and commercial road, so there are people trying to live or work their 9 to 5 jobs in the brightly colored buildings!

-Rue Cremieux isn’t necessarily in the most difficult location to get to, it’s just a little tucked away!
-It is a small, narrow road, so my friends and I almost walked right past it when trying to get there.
-It’s a hop and skip away from Place de la Bastille and Gare de Lyon in the 12e Arrondissement.
+Rue Cremieux isn’t necessarily in the most difficult location to get to, it’s just a little tucked away in the 12th Arrondissement!
+The colorful street is a hop and skip away from Place de la Bastille and Gare de Lyon.

-While I love a good contrasting color pair as much as anyone, there’s SO many colors on Rue Cremieux that it would be difficult to find a color to wear that matched the road better than a neutral color such as black or white.
+While I love contrasting colors as much as anyone, there’s SO many colors on Rue Cremieux that it would be difficult to find a color to wear that matched the road better than a neutral color such as black or white.

 Keep in mind that we were there during Paris Fashion Week, the very first couple days of March.
 During peak tourist season in the spring and summer, the road may be busier.
 Again, if you do elect to go early in the morning, please be mindful that many residents may still be sleeping.